carbon-design-system/carbon-platform/packages/micromanage-cli/README.md

 ```
 Usage: micromanage build [options] <workspace-name>

-Build a workspace
+Build a workspace by its workspace name

 Arguments:
   workspace-name  Name of the workspace (from package.json)

 Options:
-  --docker        Build using Dockerfile from workspace, tagging the image as both "latest" and the
-                  version in its package.json file
   --dry-run       Do not perform a build.
-Only output the image name and build command
+Only output the build command
-  --json          Output resulting docker images as a JSON array
-  --pull          Add the `--pull` option when running the docker build command
   -h, --help      display help for command
 ```